bcharlier/HMMA238/Windows/DOSVSLinux.md

 ***

-This documentis neither exhaustive nor perfect, anyone who wants to help improve it is welcome.
+This document is neither exhaustive nor perfect, anyone who wants to help improve it is welcome.